VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 Wait, hold up, why are we comparing the result of `has` with a `1`?
 Ah, well, it turns out vimscript only included booleans in the `7.4.1154` version.
 So functions like `has` return `0` or `1`, and in lua both are truthy.

-I've already mentioned that vimscript can have variable names that are valid in lua, in that case you know you can use square brackets like this.
+I've already mentioned that vimscript can have variable names that are not valid in lua, in that case you know you can use square brackets like this.

 ```lua
 vim.fn['fzf#vim#files']('~/projects', false)
 ```

-But what you need to know now is that we can also use `vim.call`.
+Another way we can solve this is by using `vim.call`.

 ```lua
 vim.call('fzf#vim#files', '~/projects', false)
 ```

 Those two do the exact same thing.
 In practice `vim.fn.somefunction()` and `vim.call('somefunction')` have the same effect.
-They are the same.

 Now let me show you something cool.
 In this particular case the lua-vimscript integration is so good we can use a plugin manager without any special adapters.